thilus/thilus.github.io/students.md

 🧠 Join Our Team

-Our data competence center group is dedicated to advancing work in computational, data, and engineering sciences, with a strong focus on epidemiological, clinical, and public health disciplines.
+Our data competence center group at the RKI in Berlin is dedicated to advancing work in computational, data, and engineering sciences, with a strong focus on epidemiological, clinical, and public health disciplines.
 We are enthusiastic about translating this knowledge to support groundbreaking health initiatives nationwide in Germany.

 🌟 What We Offer
 - Cutting-edge Work Opportunities: Dive into projects that push the boundaries of science and technology.